ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 with the stored access token, which is bound to the authentication credential (AUTH_CRED_C = CRED_I) used in the EDHOC session and with the session_id identifying the token series to which the access token belongs.

 If supported by C, C MAY use the EDHOC + OSCORE combined request defined in {{I-D.ietf-core-oscore-edhoc}}, unless the "comb\_req" field of the EDHOC\_Information was present in the access token response and set to the CBOR simple value "false" (0xf4).
 In the combined request, both EDHOC message\_3 and the first OSCORE-protected application request are combined together in a single OSCORE-protected CoAP request, thus saving one round trip.
 For an example, see {{example-with-optimization}}.
 This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2 and before sending EDHOC message\_3.

+## C-to-RS: POST to /authz-info endpoint # {#c-rs}

+The access token can be uploaded to RS using CoAP {{RFC7252}} and the Authorization Information endpoint as described in {{Section 5.10.1 of RFC9200}}.

+That is, C sends a POST request to the /authz-info endpoint at RS, with the request payload containing the access token without any CBOR wrapping.
+As per {{Section 5.10.1 of RFC9200}}, the Content-Format of the POST request MUST be "application/cwt" to reflect the format of the transported access token.

+The communication between C and the /authz-info endpoint is not protected, unless there is a previously established OSCORE Security Context, for example in the case of update of access rights (see {{update-access-rights-c-rs}}).

+##  RS-to-C: 2.01 (Created) {#rs-c}

+Upon receiving an access token from C, RS MUST follow the procedures defined in {{Section 5.10.1 of RFC9200}}.
+That is, RS must verify the validity of the access token.
+RS may make an introspection request (see {{Section 5.9.1 of RFC9200}}) to validate the access token.

+If the access token is valid, RS proceeds as follows.

+RS checks whether it is already storing the authentication credential of C, AUTH_CRED_C, specified in the "cnf" claim of the access token by value or by reference.
+If not, RS retrieves AUTH_CRED_C, either using the "cnf" claim or some other trusted source.

+If RS fails to find or validate AUTH_CRED_C, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

+If, instead, the access token is valid but associated with claims that RS cannot process (e.g., an unknown scope), or if any of the expected parameters is missing (e.g., any of the mandatory parameters from AS or the identifier "session\_id"), or if any parameters received in the EDHOC_Information is unrecognized, then RS MUST respond with an error response code equivalent to the CoAP code 4.00 (Bad Request).
+In the latter two cases, RS may provide additional information in the payload of the error response, in order to clarify what went wrong.

+If all validations are successful, RS MUST reply to the POST request with a 2.01 (Created) response.
+The access token is stored such that it is possible to retrieve it based on "session\_id" and AUTH_CRED_C.

+When an access token becomes invalid (e.g., due to its expiration or revocation), RS MUST delete the access token and the associated OSCORE Security Context, and MUST notify C with an error response with code 4.01 (Unauthorized) for any long running request, as specified in {{Section 5.8.3 of RFC9200}}.

 ## Update of Access Rights {#update-access-rights-c-rs}